TrueSightDAO/agroverse_shop_beta/README.md

 ## ➕ Adding a New SKU Product

-When adding a new product SKU to the Agroverse Shop, follow these steps to ensure proper integration across the site:
+When adding a new product SKU to the Agroverse Shop, follow these steps to ensure proper integration across the site and exposure to Facebook Commerce Manager and Google Merchant Center:

 ### 1. Add Product Entry to `js/products.js`